Abdulmajid-Murad/deep_probabilistic_forecast/README.md

 ├── main.py (main function with argument parsing to load data, build a model and evaluate (or train)) ├── tests/
-│   └── confidence_reliability.py (script to evaluate the reliability of confidence estimates of pretrained models) ├── plots/ (foler containing all evaluation plots)
+│   └── confidence_reliability.py (script to evaluate the reliability of confidence estimates of pretrained models) │   └── epistemic_vs_aleatoric.py (script to show the impact of quantifying both epistemic and aleatoric uncertainties) ├── plots/ (foler containing all evaluation plots)
 ├── pretrained/ (foler containing pretrained models and training curves plots) ├── evaluate_all_models.sh (bash script for evaluating all models at once)